-This is the time to take the medication your doctor prescribed, (e.g. Sumatriptan nasal spray or injectable is a fast acting delivery system).
-The triptan family of drugs is really effective if you can take them.
-Here is a complete list of migraine meds.
+This is the time to take the medication your doctor prescribed, (e.g. Sumatriptan nasal spray or injection is a fast acting delivery system).
+The triptan family of drugs is really effective but you'll need the injectable form or nasal spray.
+Pills are a disaster.

 Read this PDF from Dr. Peter Goadsby on the Treatment of Cluster Headache (AHS), print it out and take it with you to your next physician's appointment to help find the best medication possible.

 Cluster headaches are a long, difficult journey.
 It may be hard to determine your trigger or triggers, and they are severely painful.
 If you are reading this page, then I suspect you already know this.

 Please consider developing a migraine prevention pain management strategy with your doctor, so you can have the best life possible despite this condition.